Grant-Nelson/ThreeDart/CONTRIBUTING.md

    people are currently working on the project only a `+10` is required if a `+11` isn't possible.
 The `+10` should come from one of the codebase managers.
-9. If the code doesn't pass or has a merge conflict then the PR's title should have `[WIP]` added to the front of the title until the code is ready to go back into PR.
+9. If the code doesn't pass or has a merge conflict then the PR should be tagged with `WIP` until the code is ready to go back into CR.
 10. Also note that this list is subject to change as new issues are revealed and discovered.